steverahardjo/resume/main.typ

   dates: dates-helper(end-date:"June 2025", start-date:"July 2024"),
   location: "Subang Jaya, Selangor",
 )
-- Plan and executing total revamp of PPI Eunoia Wordpress website
+- Plan and executing total revamp of PPI Eunoia Wordpress website.
-- Publishing writtten and video content on the PPI Eunoia Website
+- Publishing writtten and video content on the PPI Eunoia Website.
-- Assisting in PPI Monash Event program, beyond web administration
+- Assisting in PPI Monash Event program, beyond web administration.

-== Heading: Projects
+== Projects

 === Patent Analyzer  #sub[Python, Django, OpenAI, TogetherAI, QdrantDB, Selenium]

-- Research and Developing a decoder-based patent analyzer on TRIZ principles as a part of a Final Year Project
+- Research and Developing a decoder-based patent analyzer on TRIZ principles as a part of a Final Year Project.
-- Develop and maintain proprietary text extraction module from PDF using Selenium and BS4
+- Develop and maintain proprietary text extraction module from PDF using Selenium and BS4.
-- Develop and implement a novel CoT and prompt injection to do multi-label classification using a decoder model
+- Develop and implement a novel CoT and prompt injection to do multi-label classification using a decoder model.
-- Implement fact-grounded QA system using hybrid search RAG through QdrantDB
+- Implement fact-grounded QA system using hybrid search RAG through QdrantDB.
-- Implement a Django RESTful API and containerize in docker to ensure ease of deployment
+- Implement a Django RESTful API and containerize in docker to ensure ease of deployment.
-- Iterate and improve on backend bugs
+- Iterate and improve on backend bugs.

 === Expense Tracker #sub[Python, LLM, Agent, MCP, AWS, Telegram API, Matplotlib]

-- Plan and design a expense tracker and retriever powered by LLM model
+- Plan and design a expense tracker and retriever powered by LLM model.
-- Implement from scratch LLM agentic modules such as Agentic paradigms, Model proxy, Tooling, MCP servers, and usage loggings
+- Implement from scratch LLM agentic modules such as Agentic paradigms, Model proxy, Tooling, MCP servers, and usage loggings.
-- Implement a upsert and retriever system through a natural language input into a Database through agentic tooling
+- Implement a upsert and retriever system through a natural language input into a Database through agentic tooling.
-- Implement a retrieved output displayed through a tabular or graph form using matplotlib
+- Implement a retrieved output displayed through a tabular or graph form using matplotlib.
-- Host backend app in AWS and connect it to a Telegram chatbot interfacr
+- Host backend app in AWS and connect it to a Telegram chatbot interface.

-=== File Manipulation CLI tool #sub[Go, Bubbletea]
-- Plan development roadmap and tools I need
-- Implement an autocomplete UI from Bubbletea to autocomplete file-related CLI command such as cd, ls with folder name

 === Big Data File Processing of IoT Data #sub[PySpark, Kafka, Zookeeper, MongoDB, Matplotlib]
 - Designed and implemented a data warehouse schema in MongoDB for IoT data, defining collection relationships and an upsert strategy.